Is Premillennialism the historic faith of the Church? (Overview of the Millennial Positions)

 Rather than being perceived as being an iconoclast, this is how Boyd described himself and the purpose of his thesis: “Perhaps a word needs to be said about the eschatological position of the writer of this thesis.
 He is a dispensational premillennialist, and he does not consider this thesis to be a disproof of that system.
 He originally undertook the thesis to bolster the system by patristic research, but the evidence of the original sources simply disallowed this.”
 Clearly, Boyd was a dispensationalist trying to prove the validity of his system, but to his dismay, the leaders of the early church did not teach anything like what dispensationalism attempts to teach.

 Many Amillennialists have been quick to challenge the assertion that premillennialism has outright dominance in the early church.
-While few early Christians actually wrote anything about the millennium, the non-canonical Epistle of Barnabas might be amillennial, while Hippolytus (170–235), Clement of Alexandria (c.
+While few early Christians actually wrote anything about the millennium, the non-canonical Epistle of Barnabas might be amillennial, while Clement of Alexandria (c.
 150 – c.
 215), Origen (184-254), Dionysius (190-265), Caius (3rd century Presbyter of Rome), and Cyprian (c.
 200–258) were all amillennial (even though some of these employed an unhealthy form of “allegorical method”).
 All of these led up to the most significant as well as most reliable amillennial theologian, Augustine (354–430).
 In Regnum Caelorum: Patterns of Millennial Thought in Early Christianity, Charles Hill examines whether each early Church writer believed in a heavenly or subterranean intermediate state, and if this is a reliable criterion then he is able to conclude that even Clement of Rome, Ignatius, Polycarp, Athenagrous, and Meilto of Sardis also held to the amillennial position.
 Knowing this, it does seem that premillennialists need to abandon statements of early church exclusivity, and to again quote Justin Martyr, “many who belong to the pure and pious faith, and are true Christians, think otherwise.”
-Also note that Irenaeus, in his work Against Heresies, when asked how his premillennialism seemed more like Jewish legends from outside of scripture, he didn’t dispute the question.
-He simply acknowledged that many true Christians disagreed with him.

-It’s clear that both views existed side by side in the early church, however, in the 4th century, Augustine became the primary theologian to firmly establish the doctrines of amillennialism.
+It’s clear that both premillennialism and amillennialism existed side by side in the early church, however, in the 4th century, Augustine became the primary theologian to firmly establish the doctrines of amillennialism.
 His viewpoints then became the prevailing doctrine of the Roman Church which carried on as the dominant teaching all the way up to and including the Protestant reformers who also were all amillennial in their teachings, and their confessions of faith further documented their amillennial beliefs.
-John Calvin had even gone so far as to declare that premillennialism is a “fiction” that is “too childish either to need or to be worth a refutation.”
+John Calvin had even gone so far as to declare that premillennialism with its earthly Kingdom rather than spiritual Kingdom is a “fiction” that is “too childish either to need or to be worth a refutation.”

 Unfortunately, amillennialism declined in Protestant circles with the increased popularity of postmillennialism in the 18th century as well as the rise of dispensational premillennialism in the 19th century, yet we should remember that amillennialism has always been embraced by many of our modern denominations (such as Lutheran, Reformed, Methodist, Anglican, Amish, Mennonite, Churches of Christ, Disciples of Christ, as well as Messianic Jews and Eastern Orthodox), and it is regaining its prominence now that dispensationalism is being proven to be a faulty system.